Taking a toddler to Disney can be the most magical experience if you plan ahead with these excellent tips.

 Oh my sweet Little Pea.
 How . . . "interesting" you made our first trip to Disney.

-Little Pea was just 2 weeks shy of her 2nd birthday during our vacation to Disney World last year.
-We knew we were pushing it by taking a child that young but we really wanted the Peanut to experience Magic Kindgom and leaving Little Pea home just would not have felt right.
+Little Pea was just 2 weeks shy of her 2nd birthday during our first family vacation to Disney World.
+We knew we were pushing it by taking a child that young but we really wanted the Peanut to experience Magic Kingdom and leaving Little Pea home just would not have felt right.
 So we took our chances.

 Oh how much she taught us that week.
 Learn from our mistakes.